-- Subject to direction 18, a person must wear a face mask at all times while in the lockdown area. - 17 The person must wear the face mask securely over the person's nose and mouth. - A person is not required to wear a mask if the person: - (a) is at the premises where the person resides; or - (b) is in a private vehicle that is not being used for commercial purposes or is alone in a commercial vehicle; or - (c) is a child under the age of 12 years; or - (d) has a physical or mental health illness or condition, or disability, which makes wearing a face mask unsuitable; or - (e) is communicating with another person who is hearing impaired and visibility of the mouth is essential; or - (f) is asked to remove the face mask to ascertain their identity; or - (g) is requested by a health practitioner to remove the face mask in order for the health practitioner to administer treatment to the person; or - (h) must remove the face mask in an emergency; or - (i) is seated and eating or drinking. - 19 A police officer or an authorised officer may: - (a) request a person who is not wearing a mask as required by these Directions to state the person's reason for not doing so; and - (b) if the person claims to have a physical or mental health illness or condition, or a disability, that makes wearing a mask unsuitable - require the person to produce evidence to support that claim.
+- 19 Subject to direction 21, a person must wear a face mask at all times while in the lockdown area. - The person must wear the face mask securely over the person's nose and mouth. - 21 A person is not required to wear a mask if the person: - (a) is at the premises where the person resides; or - (b) is in a private vehicle being used for private purposes; or - (c) has a physical or mental health illness or condition, or disability, which makes wearing a face mask unsuitable; or - (d) is communicating with another person who is hearing impaired and visibility of the mouth is essential; or - (e) is asked to remove the face mask to ascertain their identity; or - (f) is requested by a health practitioner to remove the face mask in

-Part 4 Restricted movement in and out of lockdown area
+- order for the health practitioner to administer treatment to the person; or - (g) must remove the face mask in an emergency; or - (h) is a teacher, educator or child care worker in a school or child care facility who removes it for the purposes of teaching or child care activities; or - (i) is seated and eating or drinking. - A police officer or an authorised officer may: - (a) request a person who is not wearing a mask as required by these Directions to state the person's reason for not doing so; and - (b) if the person claims to have a physical or mental health illness or condition, or a disability, that makes wearing a mask unsuitable - require the person to produce evidence to support that claim.

-Division 1 Entry into lockdown area
+Part 4 Restricted movement in and out of lockdown area Division 1 Entry into lockdown area